 |Judge:||Honorable Kimba M. Wood|

-Securities fraud class action filed on behalf of a class of persons and entities who purchased or acquired the securities of Salix Pharmaceuticals, Ltd. (“Salix”) between November 8, 2013 to November 6, 2014 (the “Class Period”).
+This is a securities fraud class action filed on behalf of a class of persons and entities who purchased or otherwise acquired publicly traded common stock of Salix Pharmaceuticals, Ltd. (“Salix”) or publicly traded call options on Salix common stock, or sold publicly traded put options on Salix common stock, during the period from November 8, 2013 through November 6, 2014, inclusive (the “Class Period”).

 On March 23, 2015, the Honorable Kimba M. Wood appointed BLB&G client the Pentwater Funds as Lead Plaintiff and BLB&G as Lead Counsel for the Class.